xavierloeraflores/ml-proposal-wgu/writeup.md

 - Testing the model
 - Deploying the model
 - Monitoring the model

 The scope does not include the following:
+- Developing a new back-end service for the moderation team
-- Developing a new interface for the moderation team
+- Developing a new front-end interface for the moderation team
 - Retraining the model with new data
 - Detecting and categorizing the types of explicit content such as nudity, violence, or hate speech
 - Detecting explicit content in videos
 - Detecting explicit content in text on the images
+- Detecting fake images or deep fakes
+- Detecting explicit content in audio

 ### Goals, Objectives Deliverables